discordjs/guide/guide/creating-your-bot/command-handling.md

 Create a new folder named `commands`, which is where you'll store all of your commands.

-Next, open your terminal and install the [`@discordjs/builders`](https://github.com/discordjs/builders) package.
-We'll be using the utility methods from this package to build the slash command data.
+We'll be using utility methods from the [`@discordjs/builders`](https://github.com/discordjs/builders) package to build the slash command data, so open your terminal and install it.

 ```sh:no-line-numbers
 npm install @discordjs/builders
 ```

-Then create a `ping.js` file for your ping command:
+Next, create a `commands/ping.js` file for your ping command:

 ```js
 const { SlashCommandBuilder } = require('@discordjs/builders');